Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks

-Because the direct computation of VNE perturbations are computationally expensive (or infeasible) for large-scale graphs, in Sec.~\ref{sec:Rank2} we developed an approximate ranking of edges based on first-order approximation theory that can efficiently predict these VNE perturbations.
-That said, we note that the computational challenges are not fully resolved for VNE-based analyses of graphs.
-First, VNE requires one to compute a full set of matrix eigenvalues, which has a general scaling of $\mathcal{O}(N^3)$ for graphs with $N$ nodes.
-In principle, this poor computational scaling could be mitigated by incorporating spectral approximation techniques such as those that rely on message passing \cite{cantwell2019loops}, subgraph motifs \cite{preciado2010local,preciado2012moment}, kernel polynomial methods \cite{weisse2006kernel,dong2019network}, or random matrix theory \cite{peixoto2013eigenvalue,taylor2016detectability,taylor2016enhanced}.
 Also, for our goal of approximating how VNE is perturbed due to structural modifications to a network, it may be practical to approximate VNE perturbations using only a subset of eigenvalue perturbations, alleviating the need to compute all eigenvalues.
 That said, the number of eigenvalues required to maintain some level of approximation accuracy would vary greatly depending on the diffusion timescale $\beta$ that is considered.
 For example, when $\beta$ is very large, one would expect that $H'(0)$ given by Eq.~\eqref{eq:perturbation} could be accurately approximated using only a few of the smallest eigenvalues $\lambda_i$ (i.e., since $e^{-\beta \lambda_i}$ would be negligible for larger eigenvalues).
 Here, we intentionally explored a wide range of timescales $\beta$, which can also be computationally expensive.